Saint Mary's Catholic Church (Dubuque, Iowa): From 1867 to 1922

 On February 10, 1867, Bishop John Hennessy dedicated the new St. Mary's Church.
 Over the next 55 years, the population of Dubuque continued to grow.
 This was especially true in the 1880s with the arrival of the Milwaukee Railroad shops.
 St. Mary's was the mother parish of four other area parishes.
 Sacred Heart was established in 1879, followed by Holy Ghost in 1896.
 In 1910, a new Holy Trinity Church was built near Eagle Point Park in Dubuque in memory of the first church in Dubuque to carry that name.
 Finally in 1922, Nativity parish was built near what today is called Loras College.

 In the early 1870s, the Hook and Hastings Company - a prominent 19th century organ builder - installed an organ in the choir loft.
 This organ was placed in a visually impressive case.
 The organ was significantly altered by the Lima Pipe Organ Company of Elida, Ohio, in 1965; the case and most of the pipes were retained, augmented by all new mechanism (including windchests constructed of aluminum) and several additional ranks of pipes.
 It currently has three manuals and 33 stops.

 The sanctuary was extended in 1911, followed by the construction of two small chapels at the rear of the church.
-In 1914, stained glass windows built in Bavaria were installed in the church, though the shipment of the windows was nearly stopped because of the outbreak of World War I. Twelve large stained glass windows honor the Blessed Virgin Mary, and a large mural of the Assumption of the Blessed Virgin Mary was painted behind the altar, because the Assumption of the Blessed Virgin Mary is the patron saint of the parish.
+In 1914, stained glass windows built in Bavaria were installed in the church, though the shipment of the windows was nearly stopped because of the outbreak of World War I. Twelve large stained glass windows honor the Blessed Virgin Mary, and a large mural of the Assumption of the Blessed Virgin Mary was painted behind the altar, because the Assumption of the Blessed Virgin Mary is the patroness saint of the parish.